priyanshujain2341/kotlin-lemonade/README.md

 - DO NOT ALTER THE PROVIDED TESTS

 # kotlin-lemonade
-This is an interactable android app written in Kotlin as a part of the Google Android Developers Kotliin Course.
+This is an interactable android app written in Kotlin as a part of the Google Android Developers Kotlin Course.